cephalization/Valet/README.md

 * Edit `apiAuthentication.json` and fill out the empty variables that hold API keys for the various APIs used by Valet
 * Run `node server.js` to start the server on the url denoted in `server.js`

+__Note__
+If you change the `apiAuthentication.json` file, consider running the following command,

+`git update-index --skip-worktree apiAuthentication.json`

+If you do not, git will want to commit changes to this file and you do not want that to happen.

 If you've got any questions or want to collaborate, feel free to contact me; @cephalization on twitter.